How much business is your website quietly losing?

 Yes.
 The scan, the grade, and the category scores are all free.
 Your email unlocks the full per-check report.

 Usually 60 to 90 seconds.
-All 25 checks run in parallel.
+All 27 tests run in parallel.
 PageSpeed, which queries Google's Lighthouse API, is usually the slowest of them.

 All checks are passive.
 We read public DNS, public HTTP headers, and public HTML.
 Nothing on your site is modified, no forms are submitted, nothing is logged in to.